SnowyEgret/FrameUp/README.md

 # FrameUp

-A SketchUp plugin to fully detail a double stud wall prefab panel.
+This SketchUp extension fully details a double stud wall prefab panel.

 Given this:
 ![](./images/before.png)

-the plugin will produce this:
+the extension generates this:
 ![](./images/after.png)